VerteDinde/chart-my-marathon/README.md

 ## Technical Stack
 * HTML
-* CSS - Skeleton Boilerplate, adapted
+* CSS
-* Javascript
-* jQuery
+* Javascript & jQuery
-* Node - data scraper
+* Node (data scraper)
+* Heroku & HerokuDB (deployment and database)
 * Chart.js

 ## Main Highlights

 #### Comparing finishing times
+Compares the finishing times of all NYC finishers against their gender, age, nationality and longest training run (assuming 17 weeks prior to the marathon was their training cycle).

+#### Breaking down runner demographics
 Compares the finishing times of all NYC finishers against their gender, age, nationality and longest training run (assuming 17 weeks prior to the marathon was their training cycle).